 One of my favorite things to do is take a big step back from our ministry and begin to think about the future.
 What series do we do?
 What events can we plan?
 How can we reach the most amounts of students in the name of Jesus but have it be effective with the people, time, and budget we have.

 We plan in quarters.
 We are about to get together with all of our team (jr. high through college, you can do the same with volunteers) and we will plan out from April until June.
 Then sometime in May we will get together and plan out the summer time.
-Maybe it’s just how I like to work, but when something is closer and we know we will be doing it soon, we wont loose our passion towards it.
+Maybe it’s just how I like to work, but when something is close and we know we will be doing it soon, we won’t lose our passion towards it.
 To pull off anything with excellence, you need to have the passion to pull it off.
-No event is prenominal with someone who is half-hearted towards it.
+No event is phenomenal with someone who is half-hearted towards it.

 It involves our entire team.
 We plan all series, events, and volunteer stuff as a team.
-Everyone comes to the plate with series they have prayed through and pitches the ideas to the team and it could be for their area of ministry or it could be for another ministry.
-This gets everyone thinking for the ministry as a whole, not just their area.
+Everyone comes to the plate with series they have prayed through and pitches the ideas to the team.
+It could be for their area of ministry or it could be for another ministry.
+This gets everyone thinking about the ministry as a whole, not just their area.
 It brings unity.
 Our jr high pastor had a great idea he thought would be fun for college ministry and it was killer.
 So we are doing it.
 Healthy teams think about the ministry as a whole, not just their own area.

 - Meet for coffee, wake up, catch up.

 - Head to lunch.
 Hang out.
 Have fun.

 - Head to another coffee shop, plan for students.

 - We go see a movie, go to the beach, a pool, whatever.
 Go have fun.

 - When we are done with that, we go home.
 Day well spent.